66th Street (Manhattan): Route description

 The street runs westbound, even though even-numbered streets in Manhattan typically go east.
 Its eastern end on the Upper East Side at York Avenue opposite Rockefeller University.
-At Fifth Avenue the street enters Central Park, joining eastbound traffic on the 66th Street transverse across the park.
+At Fifth Avenue the street enters Central Park on the 66th Street transverse across the park, sharing it with eastbound traffic.
 West 66th Street runs through a subsection of the Upper West Side named Lincoln Square.
 Once it crosses West End Avenue, the street ends at Riverside Boulevard in the Riverside South neighborhood.

 East Side

 Founder's Hall, located at York Avenue at the eastern foot of East 66th Street, was the first building opened on the campus of Rockefeller University.
-It was the first major philanthropic foundation created by John D. Rockefeller, Jr. The building was declared a National Historic Landmark in 1974 and is still used as a laboratory.
+It was the first major philanthropic foundation created by John D. Rockefeller Jr. The building was declared a National Historic Landmark in 1974 and is still used as a laboratory.

 Manhattan House, located at 200 East 66th Street, was designated as a New York City landmark in 2007 by the New York City Landmarks Preservation Commission for its influential mid-century modernist architecture.
 Benny Goodman, Grace Kelly, architect Gordon Bunshaft and other distinguished residents lived there.
 The street was widened during its construction.

 The Cosmopolitan Club is a private women's club located between Park Avenue and Lexington Avenue.
 Members have included Willa Cather, Ellen Glasgow, Eleanor Roosevelt, Jean Stafford, Helen Hayes, Pearl Buck, Marian Anderson, Margaret Mead, and Abby Aldrich Rockefeller.
 The building was purchased by the club in 1930.

 45 East 66th Street is the site of a red-and-white French Gothic 10-story apartment house completed in 1908 for Charles F. Rodgers as designed by architects Harde & Short.
 The site was added to the National Register of Historic Places in 1980.